 RECOMS is a Marie Sklodowska-Curie Action (MSCA) Innovative Training Network (ITN) funded by the European Commission.
 The purpose of RECOMS is to train 15 Fellows (Early Stage Researchers - ESR) in innovative, transdisciplinary, and transformative approaches to promoting and facilitating resourceful and resilient community environmental practice.
 RECOMS started in March 2018 and will run until February 2022.

-2 ESR / PhD to be based in Vienna
+2 Fellows are based in Vienna

 The BOKU will host two ESR / PhD students, who will define their research project within the following topics:

-ESR12: A relational understanding of farms as adaptive social-ecological systems
+Natalie Leung, who will be working on a relational understanding of farms as adaptive social-ecological systems